Translated by Jasmine Nishino

 Daikon oroshi means grated daikon radish in Japanese.
 It has a refreshing spicy taste along with a mild sweetness.
 You can find it often accompanying grilled fish dishes, as they are commonly eaten together.

-However, the daikon oroshi isn't just for grilled fish.
-It is also used as a condiment and a flavor enhancer for other dishes as well.
+However, daikon oroshi isn't just for grilled fish.
+It is also used as a condiment and a flavor enhancer for many dishes as well, from udon to soba noodles.

 In this article, we will introduce to you how to eat daikon oroshi, what are the best dishes to pair it with, and how to make daikon oroshi yourself with a simple recipe.